SEN Information report

 - Providing additional support and/or resources dependent on an individual’s or cohort’s needs;

-- Contributing the first £6,000 towards funding for students with a statement of SEND or an EHC plan.
+- Contributing the first £6,000 towards funding for students with an EHC Plan.

 how WILL THE SCHOOL LET ME KNOW IF THEY HAVE ANY CONCERNS ABOUT MY CHILD'S LEARNING, SPECIAL EDUCATIONAL NEEDS OR DISABILITY?